 - potentially allow a doctor to provide information about the genetic risk of disease in your family to your relatives, irrespective of your consent (there are strict restrictions on when and how this might be done).

-For these reasons, we require that your consent for genetic testing for a familial cardiovascular disorder is in writing and submitted to the laboratory at the time of sample collection.
-The written consent needs to be provided using our consent form or a comparable form provided by an Australian clinical genetics service.
+Sonic Genetics provides genetic counselling for patients having cardiac genetic testing.
+As part of this process, you will be asked to provide written consent using our consent form or a comparable form provided by an Australian clinical genetics service.
 Our consent form includes further details about these matters.

 The price for a genetic test for cardiovascular disease is typically $1,000-$3,000.
 The current prices for our tests are provided here on this site.
 At this stage, these costs are not rebated by Medicare or private health insurers.